 Allegations may also be false or misplaced and may arise from differing perceptions of the same event.
 Whatever the case, when allegations occur, they are inevitably distressing and difficult for all concerned.
 It is therefore essential that all possible steps are taken to safeguard children and ensure that the adults working with them do so safely.
-In the event that any member of staff or volunteer is affected by anything they have witnessed and/or reported or is facing any form of allegation, support is available from a range of sources, both in school and externally, details of which can be accessed from a member of the SLT.
+In the event that any member of staff or volunteer is affected by anything they have witnessed and/or reported or is facing any form of allegation, support is available from a range of sources, both in school and externally, details of which can be accessed from the Head Teacher, DSL or Chair of Governors.

-As required by KCSiE 2022 Part Four, the 'case manager'4 should discuss with the LADO all allegations that a member of staff or volunteer has:
+As required by KCSiE 2023 Part Four, the 'case manager'2 should discuss with the LADO all allegations that a member of staff or volunteer has behaved in a way that meets the harm threshold criteria, as defined in section 1.2 above.